Semenov-AD/Semenov-AD/README.md

 ---

 ### :man_technologist: About Me :
 I am a Data Scientist from Russia.
+I have been working in the field of data analysis for the past four years.
+Currently, I am utilizing deep learning techniques to analyze and predict potential malfunctions in radio equipment.
 - :telescope: I am currently looking for a job.
 - :seedling: Exploring CV, MLOps.

 ---